makersacademy/chitter-challenge/recipe/post_repo_design_recipe.md

-# USER Model and Repository Classes Design Recipe
+# POST Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._